{{ result.stateLabel }}

 Can I store or share the exported chart?

-You can export the chart content, tables, images, and JSON, but names, goals, and setting labels may identify a child or classroom.
+You can export the chart content, tables, images, and JSON, but names, goals, rewards, and setting labels may identify a child or classroom.
 Review those fields before storing files or sharing them outside the adult team that needs them.

 Glossary: